-The risks identified are classified in categories, which remain unchanged compared to previous years, and are the following:
+The type of risks identified has not changed compared to previous years, as shown in the following table:

 Category Definition Global Risks They go beyond the capacity for action of the Company itself and economic agents.
-Some examples are: - Geopolitical Risks - Natural disasters or catastrophes - Pandemics or health crisis - Climate change Financial Risks Risks that make it difficult for the company to meet its financial commitments or make its assets liquid.
-For instance: - Liquidity - Credit - Exchange rate - Investment Business Risks They arise from changes in the variables inherent to the business, such as: - Strategy - Reputation - Market - Competition Operational Risks The result of possible deficiencies in internal processes.
+Some examples are: - Geopolitical risks - Natural disasters or catastrophes - Pandemics or health crisis - Climate change Financial Risks Risks that make it difficult for the company to meet its financial commitments or make its assets liquid.
+For instance: - Liquidity - Credit - Exchange rate - Investment Business Risks These arise from changes in the variables inherent to the business, such as: - Strategy - Reputation - Market - Competition Operational Risks The result of possible deficiencies in internal processes.
 These are related to: - Operations - Customers - Human Resources - Equipment - Internal control and processes Compliance Risks Risks derived from changes to external and internal regulations, and/or from possible non-compliance therewith.
-They include among others: - Legal risks - Tax risks - Regulatory compliance risks (internal and external)
+Among others, they include: - Legal risks - Tax risks - Regulatory compliance risks (internal and external) Information Risks These are mainly caused by the inappropriate use, generation and disclosure of information.
+They are mainly related to: